(Amazon UK link) |

 These different plots intertwine somewhat, the feuds reflecting each other and also showing the vast difference between landed gentry and the 'working classes'.

-It wasn't the greatest of books, and the ending was mostly predictable.
+It wasn't the greatest of books, and the ending is mostly predictable.
 But it wasn't bad as a holiday read.
 I don't think I'd have bought it at full price, and didn't rush back to buy anything else by this author.
 But on the whole I liked it.

 No comments: